Yarn Placement Tips

 There are many people who crochet or knit opposite to their dominant hand.
-For example, they may be right handed normally but will crochet or knit left handed.
-Vice versa for lefties to crochet or knit right handed.
-This tends to happen for a couple reasons:
+For example, they may be right-handed normally but will crochet or knit left-handed.
+Vice versa for lefties to crochet or knit right-handed.
+This tends to happen for a couple of reasons:

-- They may have picked up the needles and been more comfortable that is opposite of their norm.
+- They may have picked up the needles and been more comfortable which is the opposite of their norm.

 - They may have learned from someone who was dominant in the opposite hand than what they were and they picked up the skills.

 Many try to get new crocheters, speaking from experience, to get them to crochet the way they do.
-They may attempt to teach a left handed crocheter right handed methods and the left handed person is struggling and may be ultra frustrated.
+They may attempt to teach a left-handed crocheter right-handed methods and the left-handed person is struggling and it may be ultra frustrating.
 If you have people like that in your life, be sensitive to their dominant hand and try to teach them the way they would be more comfortable.
-While a much smaller demographic of people are left handed, we do have a Left Hand Crochet Channel dedicated to lefties.
+While a much smaller demographic of people are left-handed, we do have a Left Hand Crochet Channel dedicated to lefties.

 Just know, not everyone can adapt to learning the opposite dominant hand.
-Patterns don’t change as a result to being left handed, you follow them as normal and complete the skill as indicated.
-Some people make assumptions patterns are only right handed, that is a myth.
+Patterns don’t change as a result of being left-handed, you follow them as normal and complete the skill as indicated.
+Some people make assumptions patterns are only right-handed, that is a myth.